 CTTRANSIT can only accomplish these goals with the proper facilities and equipment.
-A new garage and maintenance facility, in planning for many years, will be constructed commencing within the next year.
-This facility is critical for the maintenance of service during the timeline of the Plan.
+A new garage and maintenance facility, in planning for many years, opened for New Haven Division use in 2010.
+This new facility provides modern facilities critical for the maintenance of service during the timeline of the Plan.
 This investment by CDOT emphasizes the commitment to the health of the regional transit system.
 Intermodal connections should be encouraged.
 Bicycle transportation facilities should be part of the overall CTTRANSIT planning and service as noted below.

-Fleet replacement is planned and must be implemented to ensure reliable and desirable service.
+Fleet replacement is planned and utilized American Recovery and Reinvestment Act of 2009 (ARRA) funding to advance the replacement schedule.
+Ongoing fleet replacement is necessary to ensure reliable and desirable service.
 Additional equipment may be necessary to meet the reduction desired in headway or to provide additional route capacity.
 Likewise, bus shelter improvements and replacements are required to provide suitable protection for riders in all weather conditions.
 These amenities are important to retain riders in all types of weather and reduce highway congestion and weather related delays.